Prawal-Sharma/Parvis/PROJECT_REFERENCE.md

 - Community feedback and feature requests
 - Potential v2.0 planning with advanced capabilities

-This project successfully demonstrates that powerful, intelligent AI assistance can be achieved entirely offline on affordable hardware, opening possibilities for privacy-focused, always-available AI systems.
+This project successfully demonstrates that powerful, intelligent voice assistance can be achieved entirely offline on affordable hardware, opening possibilities for privacy-focused, always-available systems.